McGill University, MArch

 Her passion to lead encourages streamlined systems which result in efficiency and a designed product of the highest quality strongly rooted in the studio’s core values.
 As a mentor she enjoys promoting office operations that support team participation and learning from active construction sites.

-Since 2007, she has driven the coordination of large collaborative teams on award-winning developments -- master planning, high-rise commercial, hospitality, high-end residential and retail – making her widespread knowledge a trusted resource.
+Since 2007, she has driven the coordination of large collaborative teams on award-winning developments -- master planning, high-rise commercial, hospitality, residential and retail – making her widespread knowledge a trusted resource.

-Prior to joining Studio Rick Joy, she worked as Project Architect, Designer and Manager for internationally renowned offices throughout South Africa and in the UK.
+She has worked as Project Architect, Designer and Manager for internationally renowned offices throughout South Africa and in the UK.

 Annheliza finds inspiration in the observation of nature, a reminder of what our environment has to offer when we create a sense of place for a sheltered human experience.